djdolls/SmartQ-Front-End-challenges/README.md

+#Hacker Earth Front end Challenge

+Small React application to create a Cart for chiness food.

+Below are some screenshot.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>